Abdulzy/DistributedChatApp/Readme.md

 ## Project Introduction

-The type of system we built is known as a distributed chat application which allows users to communicate with other users on the platform.
+The type of system I built is known as a distributed chat application which allows users to communicate with other users on the platform.
 Users can share text messages of varying lengths to individual users or to a group of users.
 The User interface of the application is built using the java SWING framework which allows us to create a user-friendly and robust interface quickly.
 The backend of the application is implemented using multiple frameworks to ide distributed features like time/clock synchronization, distributed database management, group communication, peer-to-peer networks, etc. Users can access the application using an executable jar file that makes it easy to share with other users.

 As stated in the proposal, this project is like the “Design a P2P solution for mobile users who want to connect with their friends or avoid some people”.
-We also allow users to specify whom they want to communicate with by creating a channel that is not limited to a single user.
+I also allow users to specify whom they want to communicate with by creating a channel that is not limited to a single user.

 # Key Algorithms/Architecture (Design)

-Below, we follow the points that we covered in the proposal and discuss how these are involved in our project.
+Below, Follow the points that I covered in the proposal and discuss how these are involved in our project.

 ## Time and Clocks: